-This weekend got me thinking.
-See, I, like most pregnant women, get ideas in my head…and food cravings…and interrupting my thoughts and plans will lead to major trouble.
-My husband, trying to be helpful, cleaned out the fridge.
-Only he threw away the leftover salsa (that had only been in there for four days…not two weeks, as he thought) that I was planning to eat for lunch.
-I was extremely unhappy and threatened not to eat any lunch if I couldn’t have what I wanted (this baffled him…”Can’t you just go buy more?”).
+Earlier this week, my husband — trying to be helpful — cleaned out the fridge.
+Sweet, right?
+Yes, and no. You see, he threw away the leftover salsa (that had only been in there for four days…not two weeks, as he thought) and that I was planning to eat for lunch.
+I was extremely unhappy and threatened not to eat any lunch if I couldn’t have what I wanted.
+Of course, this baffled him.
+“Can’t you just go buy more?”
 Luckily it was in a sealed in container and had only just been thrown away, so I got it out, washed it off, poured it in another bowl, and went about my lunch.

 But this little situation led me to think about all the things that husbands really shouldn’t say to their pregnant wives….